Sharing is caring!

 🧰 equipment needed & storage tips

-• measuring cups & spoons – Whether you have a scale or not, these measuring cups and measuring spoons from King Arthur Baking are my favorite tools for the kitchen.
+• measuring cups & spoons – Whether you have a scale or not, the measuring cups and measuring spoons from King Arthur Baking are my favorite tools for the kitchen.
 They come in every size you’ll ever need.
-They even have a yeast measuring spoon! (affiliate links)
+They even have a yeast measuring spoon! (affiliate link)

 • stand mixer: I use a stand mixer with a dough hook to make my pizza dough recipe.
 It’s powerful enough to knead the dough quickly, which makes the whole process easy!
 I have a Kitchen-Aid Artisan stand mixer, and I love it.
 It’s 100% worth the investment!

-You can definitely mix up this dough by hand, just know it will take a little more time, and a lot more effort.
+You can mix up this dough by hand, just know it will take a little more time and effort.
 But you will also appreciate the process more!
 There is something special about bringing together a dough by hand!

 • pizza peel: I have three.
 I’m telling you, I love pizza.
 This is hands down a necessity if you plan on making pizza regularly.
 It makes the job of transferring the dough in and out of the oven so much easier.
 I love the pizza peels by Epicurian the most.
 They are sturdy, hold up well to cutting, and clean up nicely.